-In fact, we have more than 63 different nationalities and cultures represented across our organization! 🤩 And, in 2020 alone, we successfully relocated 22 people with plans for even more in each of our four growing offices in Germany, Spain, the UK, and Ireland.
+In fact, we have more than 64 different nationalities and cultures represented across our organization!
+And, in 2020 alone, we successfully relocated 22 people with plans for even more in each of our five growing offices in Germany, Spain, the UK, Ireland, and the Netherlands.
 No matter where you come from, if you are talented and embody our values and operating principles, we want to hear from you!

 What do we do & why do we love it?

 Both of us work in the Marketing team!
 Max within the Web & Content Team as a Content Marketing Manager for English content, and Alex under the Brand Team as a Visual Communications Designer.

 Max – The best part about my role is the amount of exposure I have to so much of what we do here at Personio.
 Because our working language is English, and because I am a Native English writer and editor, I have the opportunity to see so much of the great work we are doing, and I get the opportunity to fine-tune and finesse it so we shine in all of our English marketing efforts.
 I love helping edit people’s work, and to brainstorm so that our new content is always better than the last thing we wrote (#SeekToImprove).

 Alex – My favorite part of my role is the team element.
 That includes not only my fellow designers, but everyone at Personio!
 It feels like we are all truly driven to reach our goals, and I love being part of that and contributing with my own skills.
 It’s also great that, when collaborating with coworkers on projects, everyone comes to the table with a #SolutionsOverProblems mindset.
 As a Designer, that makes my work more creative, more fun, and more effective!